Isle of Wight Guru

 2. Ryde Pier and trainline

-Not exactly a full day out but those who feel nostalgia isn't what it once was will enjoy a stroll up Ryde Pier.
-Pier fans won't need me to tell them that it is the second longest pier in Britain (Southend is the longest) and it is also the oldest in the country at 200 years.
-The Pier doesn't have a lot to do on it, it is mostly just a railway station and ferry port.
+It's not exactly a full day out but those who feel nostalgia isn't what it once was will enjoy a stroll up Ryde Pier.
+Pier fans won't need me to tell them that it is the second longest pier in Britain (Southend is the longest) and it is also the oldest in the country at 200+ years.
+Ryde Pier doesn't have a lot to do on it, it is mostly just a railway station and ferry port.

 For an added adventure, catch the Isle of Wight's only 'modern' train.
-For many years the carriages were old London Underground Northern Line trains, but they were replaced with more modern stock in 2021.
+For many years the carriages were old London Underground Northern Line trains, but they were replaced with more modern stock in 2021 (Ed: move along, this is getting tedious).

 If you still want the authentic Northern Line experience try sticking your armpit in a stranger's face whilst avoiding eye contact with the other passengers.